xiechao06/async-validate-obj/README.md

 }, { foo: { bar: 1 } })
 ```

-* array of checkers applied to one field1
+* array of checkers applied to one field

 ```javascript
 await validateObj({